nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 # 10. Solution Mapping to Industry Gaps and Problem Statements
 * **Host TPMs for Signature** challenges are addressed
-  * Workload Identity Agent private key, which is used for signing, is signed by the Host TPM AK providing a cryptographically verifiable proof of residency of Workload Identity Agent on the host.
+  * Workload Identity Agent private key, which is used for signing.
+Workload identity agent public key is signed by the Host TPM APP private key providing a cryptographically verifiable proof of residency of Workload Identity Agent on the host.
 The Workload Identity Agent generates a public/private key pair for each workload which connects through a host local socket and signs the workload public key with its private key.
 The Workload Identity Manager verifies the signature using the Workload Identity Agent Public Key, providing a cryptographically verifiable proof of residency of workload on the host.

 * **Bearer Tokens**, **PoP Token**, **PoP via Mutual TLS** challenges are addressed
   * HTTP request signature with the Workload Identity Agent Private Key, which provides a scalable and cryptographically verifiable proof of residency on host and workload identity.
 The signature is verified by the intermediate proxies (e.g., API gateways, SASE firewalls) or server workloads using the Workload Identity Agent Public Key.